RobertArbon/online_kinetics/_task_stuff.md

 yzhang.markdown-all-in-one@3.6.3

 Create a new type of block/lobe (groups of FC layers, activations, optional softmax).
 I should be able to use the same class in both HEdgeVAMPNetEstimator and VAMPNetEstimator.
 Put this in a new submodule called 'layers'.

+Create a new optimizer class which mimics the use of HedgeVAMPNetsEstimator.update_weights.
+It should be able to be used in a similar way to 'Adam' or any other PyTorch optimizer.